skofic/environmental-services/notes/README.md

     - ***`std_date`***: Measurement date.
     - ***`properties`***: An object containing the data indicators for that date.

-### Drought Observatory Metadata
+### European Drought Observatory Metadata

 [European Drought Observatory](https://edo.jrc.ec.europa.eu/edov2/php/index.php?id=1000) data is provided in a grid, the idea is that users can provide a point or shape and get in real time a set of data.
-The purpose of these services is to provide aggregated information before performing queries on the actual data.
+The purpose of these services is to provide *aggregated information* before performing queries on the actual data.

 The reason these services are important is that there is a very large amount of data associated with each point of the grid, it is therefore a good practice to retrieve a window of data selected using a user interface that limits which descriptors are returned and for which data time frame.

 Data is stored in two related collections: `DroughtObservatory` groups data by grid cell geometry and date, all dates are daily; `DroughtObservatoryMap` contains the geometry of all grid cells.
 Services are designed to first probe the grid and then associate data related to the selected cells.

-The grid features cells of three different resolutions, so whenever you select a point on the map you should have at least three grid cells that contain that point, the services will either return the summary data grouped by date, or by date and grid cell resolution.
+The grid features cells of three different resolutions, so whenever you select a point on the map you should have at least three grid cells that contain that point, the services will either return the *summary data* grouped by *date*, or by *date* and *grid cell resolution*.

-All services select data according to a set of query parameters provided in the body, omit any to ignore:
+All services select data according to a set of *query parameters* provided in the body, omit any to ignore:

 - ***`std_date_start`***: Time frame start date (included).
 - ***`std_date_end`***: Time frame end date (included).